School of Psychology

 +44 (0) 1772 89 4463

 Kathryn’s research interests stem from her interest clinical psychology and mental health.

 Kathryn is the Programme Director for the MSc Applied Clinical Psychology, working alongside a team of HCPC Registered Clinical Psychologists, expert academics in specialist fields, clinicians across a wide range of specialities, and experts-by-experience.

-Another focus of Kathryn’s research is self-harm, particularly in adolescents.
-Kathryn’s specific interests here are the reasons for (i.e., functions of) self-harm, especially the non-affective drivers such as self-harm as a means of eliciting care from others.
-Kathryn’s current work focuses also on theoretical models of self-harm (e.g., social learning theories), help-seeking for self-harm, and self-harm within the school environment.
+Kathryn's research examines self-harm, particularly non-suicidal self-injury and its functions/motivations, including the non-affective drivers of self-harm such as eliciting care from others.
+Kathryn’s work focuses also on mechanisms (moderators and mediators) of self-harm; theoretical models of self-harm; staff (e.g., clinician's, teachers) understanding and management of self-harm; help-seeking for self-harm; and self-harm within the school environment.

 Kathryn’s earlier work concentrated on emotional intelligence (EI), with some of this work lying at the forefront of debate around whether the construct can be measured validly.

 Kathryn is primarily a quantitative researcher but also utilises qualitative methods (e.g., thematic analysis and interpretative phenomenological analysis) alongside advanced statistical methods (e.g., structural equation modelling) to provide a mixed-methods perspective of the phenomena under study.